-Broadcast storm control is disabled.

-Release Modification 12.1(19)EW Support for this command was introduced on the Catalyst 4500 series switch 12.2(40)SG Support for the Supervisor Engine 6-E and Catalyst 4900M chassis is introduced.

-Enter the storm-control broadcast level command to enable traffic storm control on the interface, configure the traffic storm control level, and apply the traffic storm control level to the broadcast traffic on the interface.

-The Catalyst 4500 series switch supports broadcast traffic storm control on all LAN ports.
+Syntax Description broadcast Enables the broadcast storm control on the port. -, level high-lev el lower-level Defines the rising and falling suppression levels: iever mgn-never tower-never high-level-Rising suppression level as a percent of total bandwidth, up to two decimal places; valid values are from 0 to 100 percent.
+Blocks the flooding of storm packets when the value specified for level is reached. • lower-level -(Optional) Falling suppression level as a percent of total bandwidth, up to two decimal places; valid values are from 0 to 100.
+This value must be less than the rising suppression value. action shutdown Directs the switch to take action when a storm occurs on a port.
+Disables the port during a storm. trap Sends an SNMP trap when a storm occurs.
+This keyword is available but not supported in 12.1(19)EW.
+Command Modes Interface confi iguration mode Modification ooniniana motory 12.1(19)EW s command was introduced on the Catalyst 4500 series switch.
+12.1(19)EW 12.2(40)SG Supervisor Engine 6-E and Catalyst 4900M chassis is introduced.
+12.2(40)50 Support for the Supervisor Engine of E and Catalyst 470000 chassis is infordeded.
+Usage Guidelines raffic storm contr cast level command to enable traffic storm control on the interface, ol level, and apply the traffic storm control level to the broadcast traffic The Catalyst 4500 series switch supports broadcast traffic storm control on all LAN ports.
 The period is required when you enter the fractional suppression level.
 The suppression level is entered as a percentage of the total bandwidth.
 A threshold value of 100 percent indicates that no limit is placed on traffic.
 A value of 0.0 means that all specified traffic on that port is blocked.

 Enter the show interfaces counters storm-control command to display the discard count.
 Enter the show running-config command to display the enabled suppression mode and level setting.
 To turn off suppression for the specified traffic type, you can do one of the following: